hehardenbergh/books/README.md

 ### Authors: Eve Kraicer and Andrew Piper [http://culturalanalytics.org/2019/01/social-characters-the-hierarchy-of-gender-in-contemporary-english-language-fiction/]
 #### 01.30.19

-This is a backup repo for Hardenbergh's final project in Gov 1006, Models.
+This is the repository for Hardenbergh's final project in Gov 1006, Models.